cran/imagine/README.md

 Input data
 ----------

-For all functions, the main input data must be a `numaric matrix` object.
+For all functions, the main input data must be a `numeric matrix` object.
 Depending on each funtion, user must indicate some extra arguments for the filter.

 Examples
 --------